-(1) List below the sections of the NHHI (List the requested waiver sections

-(2) Describe the reasons that you are a particular section of the NHHP.): requesting this waiver (Describe completely why you are unable to complete a

-in order to ensure that you are able to submit a complete NHHP in the future. escribe the procedural, staffing or technical corrections that you will make in in the future.):
+(List the requested waiver sections P where you are requesting a waiver. by name and section number): (2) Describe the reasons that you are r equesting this waiver (Describe completely why you are unable to complete a particular section of the NHHP.): equeeting the waiter (Becombe completely why you are unable to complete a n order to ensure that you are able to submit a complete NHHP in the future.
+(This section should completely de order to submit a complete NHHP i scribe the procedural, staffing or technical corrections that you will make in in the future.): order to submit a complete NHHP i order to submit a complete NHHP i order to submit a complete NHHP i (4) Recipient: (5) Authorized Official's Name and

-(4) Recipient:

-(5) Authorized Official's Name and Title:

-(6) Authorized Official's Signature:

-(7) Date (MM/DD/YYYY):